From eastern Greenland to northern Alaska, we explore some of the most remote places on Earth

 This is one of the coldest places on the planet.
 It has an extreme subarctic climate that on 6th February 1933 dropped to a temperature of -67.7 °C (-90 °F) making it a candidate for the Northern Pole of Cold (coldest place on Earth).

 The 500 people who live there “enjoy” days ranging from three hours in December to 21 hours in June thanks to its northerly position.
 Quite bluntly, this place is brutal.
 Only a certain type of person can live in a place like this: Russian.

 6. Chang Tang, Tibet

 Chang Tang is a vast high-altitude plateau stretching 1,600km across the Tibetan Plateau.
 The inhospitable land is inhabited by roughly half a million Changpa, but they’re hard to spot.
-The Changpa are a nomadic people who know all about hardship thanks to the near-Arctic climate in which they survive.
+The Changpa are nomadic people who know all about hardship thanks to the near-Arctic climate in which they survive.

 When Swedish explorer Sven Hedin crossed Chang Tang he reported not seeing a single person for 81 days.
 In 2009, the European Commission’s Joint Research Centre named the Tibetan Plateau as the world’s most remote place after compiling a map showing the most and least interconnected places on earth.

 This was the last county in China to gain road access when in December 2010 the Chinese government announced completion of a highway to Mêdog County.

 China is renowned for having the largest population in the world.
 However, Mêdog only has 12,000 residents across the whole county – a tiny number compared with the rest of the country.
 Until the highway opened (and by highway, we mean single carriageway that’s open for nine months a year), the only access was by traversing a fairly challenging mountain range.